Claude vs ChatGPT: Stop choosing. Start routing.

 Marketers love brand-loyalty stories.
 Mac vs PC.
 Coke vs Pepsi.
 HubSpot vs Salesforce.
 We try to apply that same frame to AI.

 AI is not a brand.
 It's a utility layer that increases your speed.
 And utilities are stacked, not chosen.
+The July 2026 evidence on this page says it plainly: split benchmarks, mirrored pricing, complementary features.

 The marketers who'll dominate the next 12 months aren't the ones who pick the "right" model.
 They're the ones who build the right split-mind workflow.
 The kind that uses each model exactly where it's strongest, and gets re-tuned every month as the labs leapfrog each other.